 The results revealed that the increase in irrigated area of the watershed increased the per capita income of all the three household groups above the baseline level (Table 4).
 The increase in income was attributed to higher productivity of crops like cotton, vegetables and sunflower under irrigation and expansion of the irrigated area under these crops which resulted in increased production in the watershed.
 The increased marketable surplus of these crops increased the income of the household groups.
-The scenario of decreasing the irrigated area by 25 per cent led to a reduction in the per capita income for small and medium farm households because the area under commercial crops like vegetables and cotton decreased.
+The scenario of decreasing the irrigated area by 25 % led to a reduction in the per capita income for small and medium farm households because the area under commercial crops like vegetables and cotton decreased.
 The per capita income of the large farmers had not changed because these farmers were not constrained by the irrigated land.

-The soil erosion was higher when the irrigated area increased in the watershed compared to the baseline level (Figure 5).
+The soil erosion was higher when the irrigated area increased in the watershed compared to the baseline level (Fig. 5).
 The area under the irrigated cotton, sunflower and vegetables increased because of expanding irrigated land.
-The increase in the area of erosive crops (wide spaced crops) like cotton and vegetables resulted in a higher erosion by 2 per cent compared to baseline level.
-On the contrary, reduction in irrigated land in the watershed increased the area under less erosive dryland crops like maize and sorghum which reduced the soil erosion by about 7 per cent (Figure 5).
+The increase in the area of erosive crops (wide-spaced crops) like cotton and vegetables resulted in higher erosion by 2 % compared to baseline level.
+On the contrary, reduction in irrigated land in the